 The client isn't mentioned here, not of course because they're unimportant, but because there is a balance to be redressed.
 Contrary to the popular premise of commercial visual communication we don't necessarily see our role as selling the client's product.
 Hopefully they don't need us for that.
 We figure the unique qualities of their product or service should sell itself.
 Our role is to communicate these qualities because anything beyond this is a deception.

-After all, if the only qualities that differentiate a product are superficial elements of contrived visual seduction, then in a world of rapidly dwindling natural resources, maybe it shouldn't even exist?
+After all, if the only qualities that differentiate a product are superficial elements of contrived visual seduction, then in the midst of the climate crisis and a world of rapidly dwindling natural resources, maybe it shouldn't even exist?
 (OK, so if you're a multinational softdrink manufacturer thinking of hiring Inkahoots, we accept you've probably lost interest by now.)

 Inkahoots doesn't quite fit into any of the usual industry molds.
 Sometimes this helps the business, sometimes it harms it.
 But it's what we are.
-Over two decades we've evolved from a collective of community artists, screenprinting political posters in a union basement, into a multi-disciplined design studio that continues to hustle for social change through visual communication.
+Over two decades we've evolved from a collective of community artists, screen-printing political posters in a union basement, into a multidisciplinary design studio that continues to hustle for social change through visual communication.

 We work mainly in the community and cultural sectors.
 Not just because that's where the best work is, but because we figure our environment is already cluttered with sophisticated corporate imagery that often doesn't represent the community's best interests.
 Alternative visual messages struggle to be heard above the rowdy din of dominant media.
 They need to communicate incisively with compelling power and drama, or even quietly with careful subtlety, just to compete.